bitsgalore/bitsgalore.github.io/_posts/2022-06-14-identification-of-physical-storage-media-with-python-and-the-windows-api.md

 ## Putting it all together

 I created a simple [demo script](https://github.com/KBNLresearch/detectStorageMediaType/blob/main/detectStorageMediaType.py) that ties everything discussed here together.
 It also contains lookup functions that translate the media type and device codes into human-readable strings.
-You can run it from the command prompt with one or more logical drive names a command-line arguments.
+You can run it from the command prompt with one or more logical drive names as command-line arguments.
 For example:

 ```
 python detectStorageMediaType.py A D E